exoplatform/exo-documentation/docs/Configuration.rst

             exo.wallet.transaction.gas.fastPrice=15000000000

-* When a transaction is sent and wasn't mined for several days, it will be marked as failed in eXo Wallet internal database.
+* When a transaction is submitted but isn't mined for several days, it will be marked as failed in eXo Wallet's internal database.
   The maximum number of days waiting for transaction mining can be configured using the following property:

     .. code-block:: jproperties